 02 of 07

 Cats also express emotion with their ears, as well as intent.
-Generally speaking, the more a cat’s ears swivel sideways and backwards, the greater the cat’s arousal.
+Generally speaking, the more a cat’s ears swivel sideways and backward, the greater the cat’s arousal or distress.
+Backward ears and a hiss or swipe are a sure sign your cat feels threatened or doesn't like what you're doing.

 03 of 07